ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Proposed Method

 \section{Proposed Method}

-This section describes our proposed approach, where we use a deep learning-based novel attention module, named Anatomical Prior Attention Module (APAM), that utilizes both the chest ROI mask and a disease-specific anatomical prior distribution map for pathology classification and localization.
+This section describes our proposed approach, where we have used a deep learning-based novel classification architecture, named ThoraX-PriorNet, that utilizes both the chest ROI mask and a disease-specific anatomical prior probability map for pathology classification and localization.
 We also describe in detail the extraction of the chest ROI mask and the generation of a disease-specific anatomical prior probability map.